Sandy Douglas

-Alexander Shafto "Sandy" Douglas CBE (21 May 1921 – 29 April 2010) was a British professor of computer science, credited with creating the first graphical computer game, OXO, a version of noughts and crosses, in 1952 on the EDSAC computer at University of Cambridge.
+Alexander Shafto "Sandy" Douglas (May 21, 1921 – April 29, 2010) was a British programmer, computer science professor and video game designer.
+He is best known for creating OXO, the first graphical computer game, on the EDSAC computer at the University of Cambridge in 1952.
+Designed to simulate a game of tic-tac-toe, OXO was the earliest game to display visuals on an electronic screen.

-Biography
+In 1957, Douglas founded the Electronic Computing Laboratory at the University of Leeds, one of the earliest computer science departments in the United Kingdom.

-Early life
+Early life and education

-Douglas was born on 21 May 1921 in London.
-At age eight, his family moved to Cromwell Road, near what would become the London Air Terminal.
+Douglas was born in London on May 21, 1921 to Quentin Douglas, a Major in the Royal Corps of Engineers, and Edith Dorothy Ingram.
+At the age of eight, his family relocated to Cromwell Road, near what would become the West London Air Terminal.

-A 74 bus ride for one old penny took me to Exhibition Road, from which I could go towards South Kensington station to my father's office (which is still there) and workshop (now demolished) down by what became the Lycée Français.
-Alternatively, I could turn north to the Science Museum – a trip I took often.

-In the winter of 1938–39, Douglas and his future wife Andrey Parker made a snowman in the grounds of the Natural History Museum.
-Douglas and his wife would go on to have two children and at least two grandsons.

-During the Blitz, in 1940–41, Douglas's Home Guard Unit, 'C' Company of the Chelsea and Kensington Battalion of the KRRC, had its headquarters in the basement of the Royal School of Mines, just the other side of Exhibition Road from the museums.
-He appeared to commission into the Corps of Royal Engineers on 7 March 1943 as a second lieutenant, but this was later corrected to show that he actually commissioned into the Royal Corps of Signals.
+At the start of World War II, Douglas joined the United Kingdom's Home Guard, and was assigned to the "C" Company of the Chelsea and Kensington Battalion, part of the King's Royal Rifle Corps.
+During the Blitz, Douglas' unit was headquartered in the basement of the Royal School of Mines on Exhibition Road.
+The London Gazette reported that Douglas had commissioned into the Corps of Royal Engineers on March 7, 1943 as a Second Lieutenant, but this was later corrected to show that he actually commissioned into the Royal Corps of Signals.

-Cambridge

-Douglas attended the University of Cambridge in 1950.
-In 1952, while working towards earning his PhD, he wrote a thesis which focused on human-computer interactions and he needed an example to prove his theories.
-At that time, Cambridge was home to the second stored-program computer, the EDSAC or Electronic Delay Storage Automatic Calculator (the first being Manchester University's "Baby", which ran its first program on 21 June 1948).
-This gave Douglas the opportunity to prove his findings by programming the code for a simple game where a player can compete against the computer, OXO.
+In 1950, Douglas attended the University of Cambridge and began working towards earning his Ph.D.
+In 1952, he wrote a doctoral thesis that focused on human–computer interactions.
+At the time, Cambridge was home to the second stored-program computer ever built, the EDSAC or Electronic Delay Storage Automatic Calculator (the first being Manchester University's "Baby," which ran its inaugural program on June 21, 1948).
+Seeking an opportunity to prove his thesis findings, Douglas programmed the code for a simple game, where a player competed against the computer in a game of tic-tac-toe.
+The EDSAC had three cathode-ray-tube screens for graphically displaying the computer's memory states; Douglas hijacked one of the screens to display the current state of the game instead.
+OXO's use of a graphical display made it a forerunner of the first video games.